-Prince Phillip, Consort to Queen Elizabeth II
+Prince Philip, Consort to Queen Elizabeth II

 A World War II veteran, Prince Philip, Duke of Edinburgh has been a key figure in British government and is well-known for his sometimes offensive commentary.
 He is the spouse of Queen Elizabeth II.
 Over 90 years of age, Prince Philip is the oldest spouse ever of a reigning English monarch.

-Prince Phillip and Queen Elizabeth
+Prince Philip and Queen Elizabeth

 His awkward commentary aside, Prince Philip is a constant companion and counselor to his wife.
 After rebuking his titles as prince of Greece and Denmark, Philip married Elizabeth at Westminster Abbey on November 20, 1947.